mhowlett/Nhiredis/README.markdown

 _ServiceStack.Redis_ - I have used this client for some time, and it does the job.
 However:

-1. It's a bit ugly that there are many functions clumped together in a single namespace.
+1. It's a bit ugly that there are so many functions clumped together in a single namespace.
 2. The names of the functions are different to the actual Redis commands (so I can never remember the Redis commands when I work with the CLI).
 3. There is currently no support for the redis command WATCH.